jcornaz/kwik/docs/write-tests.rst

 Because Kwik use random values, it is by definition non-deterministic.
 But sometimes we do want some determinism.
 Let's say, for instance we observed a failure on the CI server once, how can be sure to reproduce it locally?

 To solve this problem, Kwik use seeds.
-By default a random seed is used, and printed in the console.
+By default a random seed is used and printed in the console.
-So if you observe a failure in the CI, we simply look at the build-log to see what seed has been used.

-Then we can pass the seed to ``forAll`` so that it always pass the same sequence of inputs.
+If we observe a failure in the CI, we simply look at the build-log to see what seed has been used, then we can pass the seed to ``forAll`` so that it always test the same inputs.

 .. literalinclude:: ../core/src/commonTest/kotlin/com/github/jcornaz/kwik/example/PlusOperatorTest.kt
     :language: kotlin